Alphish/gm-community-toolbox/Docs Generator/datafiles/Reference/MathUtils_Geometry.stub.md

 @func <vector_direction>

 Calculates the direction a vector with given X/Y components points towards.
 Note that the Y component follows the computer graphics coordinates system, with Y axis pointing downwards (unlike in mathematics where Y axis typically points upwards).
+If both components are 0 (resulting in a zero-length vector), the returned angle is also 0.

 @section Example